-Externalizations are used to extend our cognitive abilities [Engelbart, 1995; Norman, 1993] by allowing all stakeholders to engage in a "conversation with the materials" [Schön, 1992].
+Externalizations are used to extend our cognitive abilities [Engelbart, 1995; Norman, 1993] by allowing all stakeholders to engage in a "conversation with the materials" [Schön, 1983].
 Our research has demonstrated that these "conversations" are very different in physical versus computational environments [Arias et al., 1997].
-There is a growing interest in blending real-world artifacts with computational media [Eisenberg & Makay, 1996; Ishii & Ullmer, 1997].
+There is a growing interest in blending real-world artifacts with computational media [Eisenberg & Makay, 1996; Ishii & Kobayashi, 1992; Ishii & Ullmer, 1997].
 Frequently, the design of interactive systems focuses exclusively on the capabilities provided by the dynamic nature of computational media.
 Yet physical models provide certain strengths not found in computational models.
-Rather than viewing this as a dichotomy-where one must choose between one or the other-HCI needs to explore the creation of combined physical and computational environments that use the strengths of each to augment the weaknesses of the other.
+Rather than viewing this as a dichotomy-where one must choose between one or the other-HCI needs to explore the creation of combined physical and computational environments that use the strengths of each to augment the weaknesses of the other [Arias et al., 1997].